Spartacus movie review (1960)

 in the 1st century B.C.
 (73-71 B.C.) which was a major slave revolt led by a man called Spartacus.
-In the movie, we get to see historical characters such as Marcus Licinius Crassus (played by Laurence Oliver) who was the richest man in the Rome and said to be the richest man ever in the history of mankind.
-We also get to see Julius Caesar (played by John Gavin) in his young years and of course Spartacus (played by Kirk Douglas).
+The movie features real historical characters such as Marcus Licinius Crassus (played by Laurence Oliver) who was the richest man in Rome and said to be the richest man ever in the history of mankind, Julius Caesar (played by John Gavin) in his young years and of course Spartacus (played by Kirk Douglas).

-At the end of the movie, we see slave trader Lentulus Batiatus looking to buy new slaves following Spartacus' defeat.
-Then we are shown an incredible sight: that of thousands of slaves being crucified by the Appian Way including Spartacus, something that really did happen back in 71 B.C..
-The movie ends with a touching scene: Spartacus' wife Varinia shows the crucified Spartacus his son and tells him that his son will be free.
+Eventually Crassus is given full powers by the Roman Senate in order to defeat the army of Spartacus.
+The army of gladiators faces the large, incredibly well-organized and efficient Roman army and is crushed.
+At the end of the movie, slave trader Lentulus Batiatus is looking to buy new slaves following Spartacus' defeat.
+Then an incredible sight: that of thousands of slaves being crucified by the Appian Way including Spartacus, something that really did happen back in 71 B.C..
+The movie ends with a touching scene: Spartacus' wife Varinia shows the crucified Spartacus his son and tells him that he will be free.